1. Remember, Children’s is designed for kids

 If your child is coming to the hospital for something other than a surgery, call 651-220-6465 to schedule a tour.

 For some appointments, we ask that you contact your clinic to pre-register before the day of your appointment.
-The 5-10-minute pre-registration process helps us zip through registration on the day of the appointment, so we can get to what’s important — taking care of your child.
+The 5-10-minute pre-registration process helps us expedite registration on the day of the appointment, so we can get to what’s important — taking care of your child.
 Learn more about:

 To help us complete initial paperwork and concentrate on your child’s care, it’s best to arrive about 15 minutes before your scheduled appointment.
-Getting there early ensures you have time to park, find your way and get through the registration process without added stress for you or your child.
+If you are scheduled for surgery, you will be given a time of arrival before your procedure.
+Getting there early ensures you have time to park, find your way, and get through the registration process without added stress for you or your child.